hmxmilohax/rb3-pc/README.md

 	*   _MIDI Drumkits (via USB or MIDI to USB adapter with MidiDrumHero and VJoy)_<sup>d
 	*   _Microphones (game can be controlled with most game controllers or typing keyboard when playing as a vocalist)_
 *   _A computer_
-	* This guide has been tested on specs as low as Intel Core i5-4460, Intel Core i5-6500, Intel Core i7-3770, and AMD Ryzen 3 3200G CPUs.
-It has also been tested on GPUs as low as NVIDIA GTX 1650, AMD Radeon RX 550.
-Although we suggest 16 GBs of RAM, it has worked on 8 GBs of RAM.
+	* This guide has been tested on CPUs as low as Intel Core i5-4460, Intel Core i5-6500, Intel Core i7-3770, AMD Ryzen 2600, and AMD Ryzen 3 3200G CPUs.
+It has also been tested on GPUs as low as NVIDIA GeForce GT 730 NVIDIA GTX 1650, AMD Radeon RX 550.
+Although it's suggested to have 16 GBs of RAM, it works fine on 8 GBs.
 This game also technically run on a SteamDeck but that's beyond the scope of this tutorial.
     You can check [RPCS3’s page for suggested specifications here](https://rpcs3.net/quickstart) although they may be a bit inflated for this game.
 *   _[7zip](https://www.7-zip.org/download.html) (or WinRAR if you hate yourself)_